 The brain is full of chemicals that keep a person mentally and emotionally stable.
 These chemicals are not always balanced correctly in a person with mental illness.
 Adding drugs and alcohol often creates an even more severe imbalance in these brain chemicals, which continues to make the core mental health issues more severe.

 Many patients who struggle with mental health are able to benefit from some form of prescription medication.
-However, it is incredibly important to make sure that the medications that are prescribed for mental health do not interfere, or make worse, issues with substance abuse and addiction.
+However, it is incredibly important to make sure that the medications that are prescribed for mental health do not interfere, or make worse, issues with substance use and addiction.
 This is one of the reasons that dual diagnosis treatment centers in Arizona is a key to recovery.
-When medical professionals are aware of the mental health and substance abuse history of their patients, they can choose a medication and form of treatment that won’t become problematic.
+When medical professionals are aware of the mental health and substance use history of their patients, they can choose a medication and form of treatment that won’t become problematic.
 In particular, they can focus on drugs that are not addictive.

-At Pinnacle Peak Recovery, we know that dealing with substance abuse and co-occurring disorders can be a stressful time for any family or individual.
+At Pinnacle Peak Recovery, we know that dealing with substance use and co-occurring disorders can be a stressful time for any family or individual.
 In addition to providing the best dual diagnosis treatment in Arizona, we strive to make the admissions process as quick and as simple as possible.
 Call us today to get the drug rehab treatment that you or your loved one deserve.
 There is no need to fight against drug addiction and alcoholism alone.
 We have an experienced team of professionals available 24/7 to assess the situation and help guide you through the admissions process to make sure that you get help as quickly as possible.
-Contact us today at 866-954-0524.
+Contact us today 866-377-4761.